Smog Test and Emission Repair in Redondo Beach, CA

 Diesel Smog Check

 Your vehicle will not be driven on the dynamometer during the diesel smog check.
 Instead the diesel smog test will focus on a visual inspection of your vehicle’s emissions/smog components, a system check of the On Board Diagnostics (OBD II) system, a visual smoke check for excessive black (carbon) smoke, and an EVAP functional test.
-Diesel cars and trucks which fail the diesel smog test will have to get their vehicles repaired at a diesel vehicle repair shop before retesting.
+Diesel cars and trucks that fail the diesel smog test will have to get their vehicles repaired at a diesel vehicle repair shop before retesting.